-Marta Martinez is a multimedia journalist and currently a senior editor at Latino USA.
+Marta Martinez is a multimedia journalist and currently a senior producer at Latino USA.
 Her work has appeared on CNN, VICE, Foreign Policy, The Atlantic, Teen Vogue, Univision, Revista 5W, El País, and Le Monde among other media.
 She is also a creative editor at the journalistic production company Dromómanos.
 She helped The Fuller Project, a nonprofit newsroom covering issues that affect women globally, set up its first audience engagement and social media strategy.

 She specializes in long-form journalism, covering human rights, inequality, migration, and gender, as well as developing audience engagement strategies.
 She has reported on a sex-based quarantine measure that discriminated against transgender people in Panama, a community built by displaced Colombians that is now welcoming migrant Venezuelans, how the genocide trial came together in Guatemala, and why straight women are marrying each other in northern Tanzania.
 She is a National Geographic, International Women’s Media Foundation, and European Journalism Centre grantee.
 She worked as a fact-checker for The New York Times and as a researcher for The New Yorker.
 She’s originally from Spain, but has been living in New York for over a decade.
 She believes that everything tastes better with cheese.